-Now, if we may, let’s back track for a minute.
+Now, if we may, let’s backtrack for a minute.
 Why is it that these men and women with such extensive knowledge of safety practices and guidelines choose not to wear a helmet?
-One answer can be simply stated, preference.
-The helmet, itself, is the problem many of the times.
+One answer is simple, preference.
+The helmet is the problem many times.
 The window cleaner might find that the helmet obstructs his or her view, which arguably puts them in more immediate danger than that of not wearing a helmet.
-To this we agree, certain helmets can be troublesome and slip or not fit correctly, causing that helmet to slide down and obstruct your view.
-But, although those helmets won’t work, there are other choices out there, and something will work.
-But if finding the exact helmet to fit you might be a bit of a hassle, why bother?
+To this, we agree, certain helmets can be troublesome and slip or not fit correctly, causing that helmet to slide down and obstruct your view.
+While those helmets won’t work, there are other options, and something will work.
+But if finding the exact helmet to fit you might be a bit of a hassle, then why bother?
 So glad you asked.

-Employees working in areas where there is a possible danger of head injury from impact, or from falling or flying objects, or from electrical shock and burns, shall be protected by protective helmets1926.100(a)Another variable that plays a major role in high-rise window cleaning, and all height work practices, is of course, physics, more specifically, gravity.
+Another variable that plays a significant role in high-rise window cleaning, and all work at height practices, is physics, more specifically, gravity.
 Beyond wind, what helmets will protect you from is falling objects.
 The typical high-rise window cleaning crew consists of multiple workers, all working on different drops (by the way, you shouldn’t be working alone in case of a rescue situation!).
 The trouble is when the highest window cleaner above all the others, gets swept up by the wind, and in the chaotic turbulence, lets go of his or her squeegee.
-Now the other window cleaners below are in jeopardy of getting struck by a flying squeegee.
+The other window cleaners below are now in jeopardy of getting struck by a flying squeegee.
 Dropped objects are a common cause of workplace injury.
 You should tether your tools to mitigate this hazard, but you should also consider having helmets to protect yourself.
-Really, one could come up with a million different scenarios where a helmet would be a great piece of equipment to be wearing.
+One could come up with a million different scenarios where a helmet would be an essential piece of equipment to be wearing.

 We know what you’re thinking to yourselves, “but is it required?”
 Here’s what OSHA says on the topic: “Employees working in areas where there is a possible danger of head injury from impact, or from falling or flying objects, or from electrical shock and burns, shall be protected by protective helmets” (1926.100(a)).
-This is far from a clear directive for high rise window cleaners, but could easily be interpretted to apply.
+This is far from a clear directive for high-rise window cleaners, but could easily be interpreted to apply.
 In the same section OSHA also stipulates that the helmet ought to meet ANSI Z89.1 or be at least as effective (1926.100(b)).